 Becoming at the Wellcome Collection in London was part of the Thinking with the Body exhibition, where it ran live from September 15 through October 27 2013.
 The work is a real-time, artificially intelligent response to a database of all the abstracted movements in a feature-length Hollywood film.
 It was used by British choreographer Wayne McGregor’s in his London studio as an “eleventh dancer” whose role was to instigate new ideas for McGregor and his Random Dance company as they created a new work.
 Becoming was created by Marc Downie in collaboration with Nick Rothwell.

-Proximity Fuse outlines and prototypes a new form of documentary.
+The final White Paper for Proximity Fuse may be downloaded here.The lengthy report outlines our prototype for a new form of documentary and incluces contains the complete storyboard/script for the first of its three envisioned sections.
 Our subject is the origins of present-day technology in War World Two and the Cold War, as enacted in the career of Iowa astrophysicist James A. Van Allen.
 Funded with a chairman’s grant from the National Endowment for the Humanities.
-This project is fully illustrated and explained in our final White Paper for the NEH, which also contains the complete storyboard/script for the first of its three envisioned sections.

 We’ve redesigned and published a new version of Creative Collaboration for the iPad; released under a Creative Commons license, it may be downloaded for free from the iTunes store here or seen as a pdf.
 The work, which draws upon our long experience in collaboration and offers concise and startling rules of thumb arranged in complementary pairs, was commissioned by the Finnish Innovation Fund, which put out its own print-on-demand version late in 2012.